Baptism and Confirmation Are Essential

 Each temple has a baptistry inside with a large baptismal font.
 The font rests on the backs of twelve oxen statues that represent the twelve tribes of Israel.
 This follows a tradition dating back to Solomon’s temple in the Old Testament (see 2 Chronicles 4:2–4).
 The oxen also represent the strength and the power of the gospel of Jesus Christ.

-Just like your own baptism, you will dress in white to do baptisms for those who have died.
-After the baptisms, you will return to your dressing room and change into dry clothing.
+Just like your own baptism, you will have a private dressing area where you will change into white clothing to do baptisms for those who have died.
+After the baptisms, you will return to your dressing area and change into dry clothing.
 You will then go to a separate confirmation room in the baptistry.
 Priesthood holders will lay their hands on your head and bestow the gift of the Holy Ghost for those who have died.
-Once these ordinances are done, those who have died can decide if they wish to accept them.
+Once these ordinances are done, they can decide if they wish to accept them.
 Proxy baptisms and confirmations are performed only in temples.

 In the temple, you can also have the special opportunity to be baptized for your own family members who have died.
 As you research your family history, you will find your ancestors.
-Going to the temple and being baptized and confirmed for them is a wonderful and personal experience.
+Going to the temple and being baptized and confirmed for them can be a wonderful and personal experience.

 A Special Promise for You